Prodex Total insulation for warehouses stops condensation, blocks radiant heat, and lowers energy costs year-round

 5. Bubble

 Bubble insulation R-value is a measurement of a system.
 The system is composed of the insulation (two reflective foil surfaces surounding air bubbles) + an air gap on.
 It is typically applied to roofs, walls and floors.
-What's the difference between bubble insulation vs. Prodex Total
+What's the difference between bubble insulation vs. Prodex Total.

 6. Prodex